Syrian Desert campaign (May–July 2017): SAA advances in as-Suwayda and Rif-Dimashq governorates

-Despite an internationally agreed ceasefire, on 10 July Syrian government troops and Iranian-backed militias initiated the second phase of Operation Big Dawn, launching an assault upon eight rebel-held villages east of Khalkhalah airbase in a sparsely-populated, mainly Druze desert area, capturing the hilltop of Tal al-Asfar alongside several smaller hills overlooking the village of Al-Asfar.
+Despite an internationally agreed ceasefire, on 10 July Syrian government troops and Iranian-backed militias initiated the second phase of Operation Big Dawn, launching an assault upon eight rebel-held villages east of Khalkhalah airbase in a sparsely populated, mainly Druze desert area, capturing the hilltop of Tal al-Asfar alongside several smaller hills overlooking the village of Al-Asfar.
 The area was held by Jaysh Ahrar al Ashaer, a rebel group composed of tribal fighters operating in the border area with Jordan, and the rebels claimed the government assault included aerial bombing.
 Concurrently, another assault was launched on rebel positions in Suwayda and Rif-Dimashq governorates near al-Seen airbase.
 During the first day of the renewed push, government forces captured 3,000 square kilometers of territory from the rebels.
-Over the next several days, by 13 July, the Syrian Army and its allies captured an additional 200 square kilometers, coming within 20 km from completely encircling a large rebel-held mountainous semi-desert area straddling across eastern Suwayda and Rif-Dimashq governorates.
+Over the next several days, by 13 July, the Syrian Army and its allies captured an additional 200 km2, coming within 20 km from completely encircling a large rebel-held mountainous semi-desert area straddling across eastern Suwayda and Rif-Dimashq governorates.

-Following a short-lived ceasefire with the FSA in Syria's south-western Badia region, brokered by Russia and the United States, government forces started redeploying to the east of Palmyra for a new offensive.
+Following a short-lived ceasefire with the FSA in Syria's southwestern Badia region, brokered by Russia and the United States, government forces started redeploying to the east of Palmyra for a new offensive.